sofie-rk/algorithms_and_data_structures/searching/README.md

 Given a sorted array A and number x, determine if x appears in the array.

 ## Linear search
-Check if each entry matches x.
+Check if each entry in array A matches x.

 Time O(n).